-- a Director, who shall be recommended for appointment by the Speaker in consultation with the Intergovernmental Relations Committee and subsequently confirmed by the Navajo Nation Council.
+(a) The Office of Legislative Services shall be headed by a Director, who shall be recommended for appointment by the Speaker in consultation with the Intergovernmental Relations Committee and subsequently confirmed by the Navajo Nation Council.
 The Director will be administratively responsible to the Speaker and serve at the pleasure of the Intergovernmental Relations Committee of the Navajo Nation Council.
-The Director will be responsible for program planning and administration, staff, guidance, direction and general supervision, budget preparation, implementation, management and control, and property and facilities coordination and management within the Office of Legislative Services. - (b) The Director shall faithfully and diligently execute all duties and authorities delegated by law.
+The Director will be responsible for program planning and administration, staff, guidance, direction and general supervision, budget preparation, implementation, management and control, and property and facilities coordination and management within the Office of Legislative Services.

+(b) The Director shall faithfully and diligently execute all duties and authorities delegated by law.